 Another aspect of being a smart traveler is keeping your belongings and your wallet safe.
-Travel insurance is the best way to protect yourself if something were to go wrong either before or during your trip!
+Travel insurance is the best way to protect yourself if something were to go wrong!

 When it comes to trip insurance, I swear by World Nomads.
 I decided to purchase a two week plan over my trip to Thailand.
 When I had an unfortunate ankle-spraining incident at the elephant sanctuary, I was easily reimbursed for my doctor’s visit and any excursions I was unable to attend.
 Use the easy trip insurance calculator below to get a quote for your next trip!